 Court Records are public records and available to anyone.
 Court Records include a court case file that contains a court docket and any documents filed in your court case.
 You can access your court records online, or at the Greene County Clerk of Court office where the case was filed.

 Every state keeps a record of someone’s criminal past.
 These online databases are linked together so you can track criminal backgrounds from any other state.
-You can go to courthouse and check in person, or check online.
-You must know which county the crime occured in, and in the event that the crime was in a completely different state, you may have to pay for a more intensive search.
+You can go to the courthouse and check in person or you can check online.
+You must know which county the crime occurred in, and in the event that the crime was in a completely different state, you may have to pay for a more intensive search.

 A criminal records search you will be able to find out if a person has ever been arrested, charged or convicted for these crimes: